 Below sections describe how you can use the tool to assess upgrades from CRM 4 and CRM 2011.

+How to Get Started

+d only for reporting purposes.

+Client Side

+If you are evaluating Client Side requirements, start off by creating a solution with all of your organizations web resource files.
+As you select them, make sure you only select unmanaged files.
+Once selected, export the solution for later use by the tool.

 Source CRM 4.0

 If you are assessing CRM 4 implementation, you can specify below inputs to the tool.
 Customer details specified here are used only for reporting purposes.